afkpuezo/ChessApp/README.md

 * We used **SpringMVC** to leverage the Dispatcher-Servlet to create a FrontController design pattern to communicate with the back-end.
 * The back-end system uses **SpringMVC** along with **Hibernate** to connect to an **AWS RDS Postgres database**.
 * Passwords are encrypted in **Java** and securely stored in the database.
-* The middle tier follows proper layered architecture and has reasonable (~70%) test coverage of the service layer.
+* The middle tier follows proper layered architecture and has test coverage of the service layer.

 ### Misc
 * **GitHub** and **GitBash** for version control.